mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 | **GCR** | Google Container Registry | Google's hosting service for Docker images | Docker Hub |
 | **GCP** | Google Cloud Platform | Google's cloud computing platform (GCS, GCE, and GCR are all parts of GCP) | Amazon Web Services or Microsoft Azure |

+{% include image.html file="docker-logo.png" alt="Docker logo" max_width="260px" %}

+**Docker** allows developers to build self-contained environments for an application that run anywhere:

+* A **Docker image** is the set of all files needed to run an app, including the operating system and all third-party dependencies.
+* A **Docker container** is the live environment in which a Docker image executes (similar to how you can have a static VM image, then boot it as a running system).

-**Docker** allows developers to build self-contained environments for an application that run anywhere.
-A **Docker image** defines the app.
-A **Docker container** is the app while it's running.
-For the purposes of this tutorial, you can think of Docker containers as lightweight virtual machines, even though [they're not](https://blog.docker.com/2016/03/containers-are-not-vms/).
+For the purposes of this tutorial, you can think of Docker containers as lightweight virtual machines, though that's technically [not what they are](https://blog.docker.com/2016/03/containers-are-not-vms/).

 # Prerequisites